-Supplementary table 1.
+Supplementary table 2.
 The population used in this study comes from the EAGLE consortium which aims to understand how early childhood traits affect disease and well-being in later life.
 The Gabriel Project also constitutes a substantial part of the included studies and this comprises one of the biggest genetic studies of asthma, genotyping 10,365 individuals with asthma diagnosis and 16,110 unaffected.
 This table contains all basic characteristics from all included studies in the discovery phase.

 See DiscoveryCohortCharacteristics.xlsx

-Supplementary table 2.
+Supplementary table 3.
 This table contains all basic characteristics from all included studies in the replication phase.

 See ReplicationCohortCharacteristics.xlsx

-Supplementary table 3.
-This table contains an overview of the phenotype definitions used in this study.